SunsetDrifter/netbird-msp-billing-analyzer/README.md

 set +x
 ```

-## 🔒 Security Considerations

-- **API Token Protection**: Never expose your API token in logs, scripts, or version control
-- **Environment Isolation**: Use different tokens for different environments (dev/staging/prod)
-- **Access Logging**: Monitor API token usage for unusual activity
-- **Regular Rotation**: Rotate API tokens according to your security policies

-## 📝 License

-This tool is provided as-is for NetBird MSP customers.
-Please ensure compliance with your NetBird service agreement when using this tool.

 ## 🤝 Support

 For issues related to:
 - **NetBird API**: Contact NetBird support
 - **This Tool**: Check the troubleshooting section or create an issue in this repository

-## 📈 Version History

-- **v2.0**: Environment variable support, improved error handling, comprehensive documentation
-- **v1.0**: Initial release with hardcoded token

----

-**⚠️ Important**: Always test this tool in a non-production environment first to ensure it works correctly with your specific NetBird configuration.